-Our priorities for this year are to deliver a quality learning experience while above all ensuring the health and well-being of all students and staff within our learning community.
-For some staff and students health considerations will make attendance on campus too risky and we will facilitate, insofar as we are able, students having access to as much of our course content as possible via remote access.
+Our priorities for this year are to return to in person teaching and to deliver a quality learning experience while above all ensuring the health and well-being of all students and staff within our learning community.
+For some staff and students health considerations will make attendance on campus too risky and we will facilitate, insofar as we are able, students having access to as much of our course content as possible.
 We will be flexible to each other's needs and do all we can to support you and each other over the coming year.
 We are certain that we can deliver a course that meets all of our expectations in a safe way.
 Communication will be key so please feel confident and supported in speaking to all staff and indeed each other on any matter.